ronakg/awesome-flickr-gallery-plugin/README.txt

 * Support for multiple galleries with independent slideshows and pagination.
 * MUST UPGRADE for all who are facing conflict issue with other plugin or themes.
 Everyone should be happy now.

-= 2.6.5 =
-* [Bug Fix] Awesome Flickr Gallery conflicts with other slider plugins
-* Minor improvements in UI

-= 2.6.2 =
-* [Bug Fix] Pagination broken on multisite wordpress deployment
-* [Bug Fix] Gallery doesn't load inside sidebar widget on some themes
-* [Bug Fix] Pagination and Gallery Width options doesn't appear in "Default Settings for References" box on admin pages
-* [Enhancement] Minor UI improvement for galleries displayed with Square and Thumbnail size photos

 = 2.6.1 =
 * Added a configuration option to control width of the gallery for better flexibility.
 * Added a configuration option to enale/disable pagination.
 This helps if you want to insert the gallery into a sidebar widget.